NotNite/TemporalStasis/README.md

 Those arguments and that DNS record point to the Aether data center.
 Note that the index from the command line and name of the DNS record do not match up (if you need a reference, see the `WorldDCGroupType` sheet [here](https://v2.xivapi.com/api/sheet/WorldDCGroupType?fields=Name,NeolobbyId)).

-### Packet deobfuscation

-Since Patch 7.2, some packets from the zone server are obfuscated.
-Temporal Stasis does not deobfuscate these packets for you, but you can use Temporal Stasis with a library like [Unscrambler](https://github.com/perchbirdd/Unscrambler).
+The lobby proxy will rewrite some packets to make the game client connect to the zone proxy.
+From there, you can intercept packets in normal gameplay.